adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 account that runs the sync process.

-If you choose to use the operating system to store credentials, you still setup the same configuration files but rather than storing the actual credentials, they store key ids that are used to look up the actual credentials.
+If you choose to use the operating system to store credentials, you still create the same configuration files but rather than storing the actual credentials, they store key ids that are used to look up the actual credentials.
 Details are shown in [Security recommendations](#security-recommendations).